bdelphin/dotfiles/README.md

 ## added:
 - i3-gaps vindow manager config file. see in i3-gaps folder.
-- install script
+- install / update / rollback / restore scripts.

 ## coming soon:
-- update script
-- rollback script
-- restore script
 - more config files

 ## Install / How to use